 We are like that child on the bike we might want to start riding before we start crawling or walking.
 I can relate to the little girl riding the bike before she is ready.
 Can You?

-I remember back when I got my first bike, it was a very large old bike at least 3 times bigger than it should of been.
+I remember back when I got my first bike; it was a very large old bike at least three times bigger than it should have been.
 If you can imagine for a second, we had no fancy bikes back then, just two pedals and the only speed was how fast you peddled.
 I could not reach the pedals and sit on the seat at the same time as my little legs could hardly reach the pedals.
 Dad took me in the back alley behind our house, and tried, and tried to teach me to ride.
-He would push the bike and I would fall.
-He actually got frustrated after sometime and I felt I had disappointed Him.
-Eventually he got fed up and finally asked and paid an older neighborhood boy to take over with pushing me on this gigantic bike.
+He would push the bike, and I would fall.
+He got frustrated after some time and I felt I had disappointed Him.
+Eventually, he got fed up and finally asked and paid an older neighborhood boy to take over pushing me on this gigantic bike.
 Yes, I did learn how to ride eventually, but with many bruises and a deflated ego as every kid wants to please his Dad.

-Our God relationship steps are the same: like a baby, then crawling, walking, and running steps.
+Our God relationship steps are the same: as a baby, then crawling, walking, and running steps.
 It is like riding our first bike.
-We will ALL make mistakes and bad choices and we will have bruises to show for it.
+We will ALL make mistakes and bad choices, and we will have bruises to show for it.
 We will frustrate those around us and ourselves in the process of our daily steps.

 Because we get scared and frustrated as I did on my first bicycle, but the neighbor boy helped me by not displaying disappointment, but instead patience and encouragement.
 God does the same thing by bringing Christians your way to help push you on your journey and help pick you up when you bruise yourself, on your bike ride with God.

 If I had no one to push me on the bicycle, who knows how long it would have taken me to learn.
-The positive is, if I could ride that old gigantic bike I can ride anything.
-We all have gigantic steps in life's journey that sometimes seem impossible.
+The positive is if I could ride that gigantic old bike I can ride anything.
+We all have giant steps in life's journey that sometimes seem impossible.
 But with Jesus on this journey with us, we can take on anything with depending and riding our spiritual bicycle with Him as our coach.